AlexsLemonade/scpca-nf/custom-celltype-references.md

 3. [Add additional fields](#add-additional-fields-to-the-model-object) to the established model object
 4. [Export the trained model](#export-the-model) to a file named `<singler_reference name>_model.rds`

-#### Identify an appropriate reference dataset
+#### Selecting and formatting a reference dataset

 Either bulk gene expression (microarray or RNA-seq) or single-cell datasets with annotations can be used as references.
 To the best of your ability, you should identify and use a reference dataset that contains cell types that you expect will also be present in your data.
 The reference dataset should be from the same organism as the sample you are analyzing.

+Some resources you may find helpful for obtaining a suitable reference dataset are the Bioconductor packages [`celldex`](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) and [`scRNA-seq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), and the [`Azimuth`](https://azimuth.hubmapconsortium.org/references/) database.
+Note that the [`SingleR` reference datasets which `scpca-nf` has pre-compiled for use](./external-instructions.md#singler-references) are a selected subset of references from the `celldex` package.

-Your reference dataset should be formatted as either a [`SummarizedExperiment`](https://rdrr.io/bioc/SummarizedExperiment/man/SummarizedExperiment-class.html) or [`SingleCellExperiment`](https://rdrr.io/bioc/SingleCellExperiment/man/SingleCellExperiment.html) object, where each column represents a sample or cell, and each row represents a gene.
+For use with `SingleR`, the reference dataset must be formatted as either a [`SummarizedExperiment`](https://rdrr.io/bioc/SummarizedExperiment/man/SummarizedExperiment-class.html) or [`SingleCellExperiment`](https://rdrr.io/bioc/SingleCellExperiment/man/SingleCellExperiment.html) object, where each column represents a sample or cell, and each row represents a gene.
 Rows should be named with Ensembl gene IDs.

 For more information on creating these types of objects, please see the following resources:

 - [Constructing a `SummarizedExperiment` object](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html#constructing-a-summarizedexperiment)
 - An introduction to [the `SingleCellExperiment` class](https://bioconductor.org/books/3.18/OSCA.intro/the-singlecellexperiment-class.html#storing-primary-experimental-data)
-- [Converting `Seurat` objects](https://satijalab.org/seurat/reference/as.singlecellexperiment) or [`AnnData` objects](https://bioconductor.org/packages/3.19/bioc/html/zellkonverter.html) to `SingleCellExperiment` objects
+- [Converting `Seurat` objects](https://satijalab.org/seurat/reference/as.singlecellexperiment) or [`AnnData` objects](https://bioconductor.org/packages/3.18/bioc/html/zellkonverter.html) to `SingleCellExperiment` objects

-Some resources you may find helpful for obtaining a suitable reference dataset are the Bioconductor packages [`celldex`](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) and [`scRNA-seq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), and the [`Azimuth`](https://azimuth.hubmapconsortium.org/references/) database.
-Note that the [`SingleR` reference datasets which `scpca-nf` has pre-compiled for use](./external-instructions.md#singler-references) are a selected subset of references from the `celldex` package.

 #### Train the `SingleR` model